nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 doesn't present itself then, start shuffling things around.
 Try to find out which solution has the greatest return of investment - which way solves the problem with minimal obstruction to your core concepts.

-So, the player needs to here what he's playing.
+So, the player needs to hear what he's playing.
 This could be some kind of stream (think ReactiveX or similar).
 A first intuition could be to work the feedback somehow into the `Playable` interface.
 It could be the return value of `Playable.play(key)` or we could add a second method as some kind of getter.
 Yet, this would introduce significant unwanted coupling through the `Playable` interface.
 The player won't be able to play the puddle anymore